gravic07/the_library/README.md

   - Other systems: Use your favorite terminal program.
 2. Change to the desired parent directory
   - Example: `cd Desktop/`
-3. Using Git, clone the VM configuration:
+3. Using Git, clone the VM configuration from Udacity:
   - Run: `git clone http://github.com/udacity/fullstack-nanodegree-vm fullstack`
-  - This will create a new directory titled *fullstack* that contains all of the necessary configurations to run this application.
+  - This will create a new directory titled **fullstack** that contains all of the necessary configurations to run this application.
-4. Move to the *vagrant* folder by executing: `cd fullstack/vagrant/`
+4. Move to the **vagrant** folder by executing: `cd fullstack/vagrant/`
 5. Using Git, clone this project:
   - Run: `git clone https://github.com/gravic07/the_library.git the_library`
   - This will create a directory inside the *vagrant* directory titled *the_library*.
 6. Run Vagrant by executing: `vagrant up`
 7. SSH into Vagrant by executing: `vagrant ssh`
-8. Move to the *the_library* directory by executing: `cd /vagrant/the_library/`
+8. Move to the **the_library** directory by executing: `cd /vagrant/the_library/`
-9. Create a local database be executing: 'python library_setup.py'
+9. Create a local database be executing: `python library_setup.py`
-  - This will create a PostgreSQL database within the *the_library* directory entitled *bookshelves.psql*
+  - This will create a PostgreSQL database within the **the_library** directory entitled **bookshelves.psql**
 10. (Optional) Populate the database with some test information by executing: `python boxOfBoxes.py`
 11. Deploy the app by executing: `python library.py`